Uday Bhembre: Works

+Apart from his journalistic writing, Bhembre is an accomplished poet, lyricist, and playwright.
+He authored a popular collection of poems and songs titled "Channeache Rati".
+The title song from this collection achieved widespread popularity and evolved into a local folk song.

+He also wrote a play titled Karnaparva, which is based on a narrative from the Mahabharata.
+Around 20 of his songs have been recorded and broadcast by Akashvani and HMV.

 Awards and honours

 Bhembre was awarded the Kullagar Puraskar (1999), Gundu Sitaram Amonkar Memorial Award (2001), Konkani Bhasha Mandal Patrakarita Puraskar (2008), Bhangrallem Goem Asmitai (2014) Puraskar among others.
 Bhembre has been honoured with the Sahitya Akademi Award in Konkani language for the year 2015.
 He was awarded the prestigious award for his play, Karna Parv.

 He has also been appointed the Chair Professor of Poet Bakibab Borkar Chair of Goa University.